-If you are using an external library (e.g. mscorlib.dll), it does not seem feasible to use attributes there for specifying code annotations.
+If you are using an external library, whose sources are not available to you, it does not seem feasible to use the attributes there for specifying code annotations.

-In this case, you can use External Annotations that allow you to complement the already compiled entities with attributes used by ReSharper’s code analysis engine.
-External Annotations let you 'cheat' the engine, by making it see the attributes (for methods, parameters and other declarations) which were not declared at the time the library was compiled.
+In this case, you can use External Annotations that allow you to complement the already compiled entities with attributes recognized by ReSharper’s code analysis engine.
+External annotations let you 'cheat' the engine, by making it see the attributes (for methods, parameters and other declarations) which were not declared at the time the library was compiled.

 Exactly this approach was used to annotate a huge amount of symbols in the .NET Framework Class Library, as well as NUnit Framework.